Denver Truck Accident AttorneyRequest Free Consultation

 - Rigs hauling loads that project beyond the rear of the truck by more than four inches or extend beyond the truck’s width must warn other drivers by attaching colored lights to the load.

-- Trucks carrying vehicles, pipe, metal coils, heavy machinery and similar items must meet specific hauling requirements.
+- Trucks carrying vehicles, pipes, metal coils, heavy machinery, and similar items must meet specific hauling requirements.

 - Trucks must adhere to minimum tie-down requirements.

 - Cargo must be fastened securely on or within a vehicle.

 Truck accident cases are incredibly complex and require the knowledge and skill of an experienced Denver truck accident attorney.
 If you’ve been hurt as the result of negligently-loaded cargo, contact Fuicelli & Lee today.